chef/chef-web-docs/chef_master/source/install_server_ha.rst

    :width: 600px
    :align: center

+The key elements are:

+* Backend VIP
+* The backend HA cluster
+* The frontend group
+* The ports open between the frontend group and the backend HA cluster
+* The services that run on the nodes in the frontend group and on the nodes in the backend cluster

+Each of these are discussed in more detail in the following sections.

 Backend VIP
 -----------------------------------------------------
 All communication between nodes in the frontend group and nodes in the backend HA cluster must use the backend VIP.
 The backend VIP is an IP address that represents the backend HA cluster and is always assigned to the node that is the current leader.